insomnimus/drum-mapper/readme.md

 `drum-mapper remap --from <library> --to <library> --out remapped.mid ./foo.mid`

 It has more options, for example using a mapping file instead of embedded libraries for from/to.
 Run `drum-mapper remap --help` to see them all.

+## Issues
+Currently mappings other than General MIDI -> X are lossy; the plugin reverses the mapping while converting between libraries.
+This is going to be addressed in future versions.
+For now, it's wise to keep the original MIDI file around in case you want to swap libraries.